-Social science is a career field focused on the study of society and human nature by examining the groups and social institutions that people form.
+The field of social science consists of people who study society and human behavior by examining the groups and social institutions that people form.
 The field of social science field consists of people who work as practitioners or professors in their field of interest including anthropology, archeology, criminology, economics, linguistics, history, political science, sociology, human geography, and psychology.

 Career Guide